 One of the most common disabilities faced by the elder generation is arthritis, including conditions that affect joints and tendons, especially in the hands.
 From 2013 to 2015, about 54.4 million adults in the United States were diagnosed with arthritis, rheumatoid arthritis, gout, lupus, or fibromyalgia.
 For many of these adults, the joint pain that comes with such illnesses can be unbearable.
 Although exercise helps, it is nearly impossible to do because of the inflamed and pained joints.
 Infrared Light Therapy is a proven treatment of joint pain; IR light energy promotes the release of nitric oxide, which enhances blood flow- allowing oxygen and other nutrients to reach the joints.
-The Infrared Light Therapy Device uses infrared light therapy to alleviate common symptoms of diseases such as arthritis, carpal tunnel syndrome, and rheumatoid arthritis.
+The Infrared Red Therapy Device for Rheumatoid Arthritis Patients uses infrared light therapy to alleviate common symptoms of diseases such as arthritis, carpal tunnel syndrome, and rheumatoid arthritis.
 The IRTD is a dome-shaped device with hand imprints (where users place their hands).
 In each "finger" of the imprints, two IR LEDs (one for the thumb indents) and one red LED have been inserted into the device.
 These LEDs are connected in series, and each finger is a branch in one overall parallel circuit.
 Using just 5V, the IRTD lights up and provides the infrared therapy that is only available as a lamp commercially.

 Step 1: Parts List